 “I generally consider myself a good Christian.
 I go to Mass each Sunday, care for people around me and love my neighbour.
 From a young age, I swore.
 It was a habit especially when I was around friends or at work.
 I knew I could control my swearing, because in some contexts I did not swear.
-I decided I would fast from swearing.
+One Christmas fast I decided I would abstain from swearing.
 One of the older men at work got so excited he made me up “a cup of atonement” and each time I swore I had to put $1 in it.
 The money would eventually go to charity.
 Over the first few days that cup got very full.
 As the fast progressed, I noticed I was putting less money in the cup.
 However, the overall change was more transforming than that.
 I began to become more sensitive to when others swore and I recognised that generally they were doing it in moments of anger.
 I realised that swearing was shielding in me a deeper issue.
 It was masking my anger.
 By not swearing, I was required to face my anger head on and suddenly I was finding ways to temper it.
 I broke two habits!

 This is not intended to be a condemnation of people who swear.
 My mother, who never swore, had begged me for years to stop and I did not.
 Each person must investigate themselves and consider what is distancing them from the Lord.
 They must choose their time and commit to the change.
 But I assure you, it is transforming once you achieve it.”